railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 ## New things we tried

-Besides recruiting more great TAs, we did three new things for this workshop.
+Besides [all the things we did in the last workshop](/blog/2012_aug_recap) and recruiting even more superb TAs, we implemented on three new workshop "features":

 ### Logo and stickers

 Martha Rettig made us a fabulous logo, which we turned into stickers that we handed out to everyone at the workshop.
 MORE TODO

 ### Curriculum progress tracker